stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 of the predicate programmatically by inspecting the runtime list value.
-In the most simple case, we can wrap the proof in a `Maybe`, but if we can show that our predicate is *decidable*, we can get even stronger guarantees when returning a `Dec`:
+In the most simple case, we can wrap the proof in a `Maybe`, but if we can show that our predicate is *decidable*, we can get even stronger guarantees by returning a `Dec`:

 ```idris
 Uninhabited (NotNil []) where